-- 1. If "Blocking function" DIP-switch is ON, activation is blocked if BI1 is active. - 2.
-Activates only if channel is set to light only mode or if overcurrent signal (I> or lext>) is ON. - 3.
-Activates only when overcurrent signal (I> or lext>) is ON. - 4.
+- 1. Activates only if channel is set to light only mode or if overcurrent signal (I> or BI1) is ON. - 2.
+Activates only when overcurrent signal (I> or BI1) is ON. - 3.
 Activates only when "Fast /CBFP" DIP-switch is set to FAST mode.
-Also when SW1/8 is set to light mode, current detection is not required for activation.
+Also when SW1/8 is set to light only mode, current detection is not required for activation.